 Client names anonymised due to enterprise confidentiality.
 Validation available under NDA.

-Most AI coding rollouts optimise for individual developer adoption, not for measurable delivery performance.
+Most AI coding deployments optimise for individual developer adoption, not for measurable delivery performance.
 Here’s what that creates in practice.

-The divergence your DORA metrics aren’t showing you
+The divergence your AI adoption metrics aren’t showing you

-After AI tool deployment, these two metrics decouple.
+After AI coding tool deployment, individual output and organisational delivery decouple.
 Most engineering leaders don’t see it until licence renewal.

-AI coding tools increase PR volume and size.
-Code review, testing, and release governance still require your most senior engineers.
-Lead time stays flat, or gets worse.
+AI coding tools increase AI code review load and change size.
+AI code governance, testing assurance, and release control still require your most senior engineers.
+AI-to-production cycle time stays flat, or gets worse.

 Usage metrics show accelerating code output.
-DORA metrics tell a different story.
+AI delivery metrics tell a different story.
 The bottleneck moves from writing to reviewing, and it compounds quietly.

 AI-assisted code introduces specific vulnerability patterns: outdated defaults, insecure dependencies, hallucinated libraries.
 Without quality gates and review standards, security exposure compounds.